-In 1770, the Dauphin Louis, future Louis XVI, married Marie-Antoinette of Lorraine, archduchess of Austria.
-Four children were born to them.
-Only the eldest, Madame Royale, born in 1778, and the Dauphin, born in 1785, were still alive when the French Revolution broke out.
-At the court, the king was surrounded by his brothers, the comte d’Artois and the comte de Provence, their wives, as well as his sister Madame Elisabeth.
+In 1770 the Dauphin Louis, future Louis XVI, married Marie-Antoinette de Lorraine, Archduchess of Austria.
+Together they had four children.
+Only the eldest, Madame Royale, born in 1778, and the Second Dauphin, born in 1785, survived to see the outbreak of the French Revolution.
+In the court the king was surrounded by his brothers, the Comte de Provence and the Comte d’Artois and their wives, as well as his sister Madame Élisabeth.

 A learned king

 Louis XVI indulged his interest in the applied sciences and the latest technical and mechanical curiosities in the special cabinets and laboratories he had installed near his private chambers.
 They included workshops devoted to physics, mechanics, chemistry, woodworking, watchmaking and lock-making, along with a working forge and a room for experiments involving electricity.
 The king also took a keen interest in maritime exploration and the discovery of new lands.
 In the 1780s he sponsored the explorer Jean-François de La Pérouse for his circumnavigation of the globe.
 In 1783 the king hosted the first aeronautical experiments at Versailles: on 14th September, Étienne de Montgolfier floated a balloon filled with hot smoky air and carrying a basket holding a sheep, a rooster and a duck over the palace.
 On 21 November, Pilâtre de Rozier took off from Versailles and succeeded in remaining airborne for 25 minutes.